Skip to main content

 Spiritual care agent

-Palliative care facilitates care for our daughter in every way
+Palliative care made caring for our daughter easier in every sense

 Pediatric palliative care at SJD Barcelona Children's Hospital: the case of Jana and her family